mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 \bigskip

 Temperature plays a significant role in electricity demand.
 This is because heating is utilised more by customers in the cooler months while cooling is required for the hottest months of the year.
 For that reason, temperature is an essential attribute that will be investigated in this study.
 However, temperature does not account for other factors such as humidity or varying electricity usage patterns associated with specific days of the weeks.
 For example, a temperature of 25 degrees in Spring may not lead to as much usage of air conditioning as a humid day in Summer with the same temperature.
-Additionally, the rate of usage of electricity will inevitably vary between weekdays, weekends, and public holidays due to the varying ratios of usage between business and residential customers.
+Additionally, the usage rate of electricity will inevitably vary between weekdays, weekends, and public holidays due to the varying ratios of usage between business and residential customers.
 Therefore, the month of the year, day of the week and time of day will also be examined in this study.

 # Literature Review